joomtheme/jt-ai-seo-assistant/README.md

 - Predefined output language options
 - Automatic language mode to keep metadata in the same language as the article content
 - Custom Language / Locale option for languages or regional variants not listed
+- Category-based control for AI metadata generation
+- Option to exclude selected Joomla content categories
+- Option to run the plugin only on selected Joomla content categories
 - Works directly inside the Joomla administrator
 - Configurable OpenAI API key and model
 - Overwrite option for existing metadata
 - Option to process only published articles
 - About tab with usage notes and support links

+---

+## Category-Based Control

+JT AI SEO Assistant includes category-based control for Joomla articles.

+This allows site owners, publishers, and editorial teams to decide where AI metadata generation should be applied.

+Available category rule modes:

+- **Run on all categories**
+  - Default behavior.
+The plugin works on all Joomla article categories.
+- **Exclude selected categories**
+  - The plugin will not generate meta descriptions or meta keywords for selected categories.
+- **Run only on selected categories**
+  - The plugin will generate metadata only for selected categories.

+This is useful for:

+- News portals
+- Editorial websites
+- Obituary or deceased people sections
+- Manually curated content areas
+- Sensitive content categories
+- Websites with different publishing workflows

+If no category restriction is configured, the plugin keeps the default behavior and runs on all categories.

 ---